RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/mover_ComputeLigandRDF_type.md

 </ComputeLigandRDF>
 ```

--   **ligand_chain**: Chain ID of the ligand.
+-   **ligand_chain**: (REQUIRED) Chain ID of the ligand.
 -   **bin_count**: Number of bins to represent the distribution, default=100
 -   **smoothing_factor**: Set smoothing factor.
 Default=100.
 -   **range**: Max distance to include in RDF (radius).
 Defaut=10 Angstroms
--   **mode**: interface mode: RDF is computed using all ligand atoms and all protein atoms within 10 Angstroms of the ligandpocket mode; RDF is computed using all protein atoms within 10 Angstroms of the ligand.
+-   **mode**: (REQUIRED) interface mode: RDF is computed using all ligand atoms and all protein atoms within 10 Angstroms of the ligandpocket mode; RDF is computed using all protein atoms within 10 Angstroms of the ligand.

 "RDF function Tag": Any of the [[RDF Functions|ComputeLigandRDF]]